-Meat provides an important nutrition source for many people and cultures, but as industrial livestock production has grown over the past several decades, so have the animal welfare, climate, and human health impacts of raising animals for food. i, ii, iii
+Meat provides an important nutrition source for many people and cultures, but as industrial livestock production has grown over the past several decades, so have the animal welfare, climate, and human health impacts of raising animals for food.^{1,11,111}

-Most animal welfare concerns stem from large-scale, industrial livestock operations.
+Most animal welfare concerns pertain to large-scale, industrial livestock operations.
 Within these operations, large quantities of animals are housed and fed in crowded conditions usually without access to pasture or the outdoors.
-Animals in these operations frequently face abuse and psychological stress brought on by overcrowding and confinement.
-Industrial livestock operations often use synthetic growth hormones and antibiotics to speed growth rates and combat illness brought on by confinement and overcrowding.
-Some research suggests that residues of growth hormones or steroids can remain in the meat after slaughter, thus exposing consumers to synthetic hormones or steroids.
-It is in the interest of the spread of zoonotic diseases, with pathogens more likely to spread between animals and humans, and perpetuate antibiotic resistance, as 80% of all antibiotics sold in the United States are for use in animal agriculture.
-In the state of the outdoors.
+Animals in these operations frequently face abuse and psychological stress brought on by overcrowding and confinement.^{iv, v, vi} Industrial livestock operations often use synthetic growth hormones and antibiotics to speed growth rates and combat illness brought on by confinement and overcrowding.
+Some research suggests that residues of growth hormones or steroids can remain in the meat after slaughter, thus exposing consumers to synthetic hormones or steroids.^{vii} Livestock raised in confined and crowded facilities increase the spread of zoonotic diseases as pathogens are more likely to spread between animals and humans under those conditions, and perpetuate antibiotic resistance; 80% of all antibiotics sold in the United States are used in animal agriculture.^{viii, ix, x}

 Beyond animal welfare and human health concerns, industrial livestock production poses significant environmental threats.
-Livestock production is responsible for approximately 12-18% of global greenhouse gas (GHG) emissions, as a source of not only CO2, but also methane (CH4) and nitrous oxide (N2O).xi,xii Most emissions come from a combination of animal waste, conversion of ecosystems (grasslands and forests) to intensive livestock operations, and enteric fermentation (see glossary).xiii While poultry doesn't contribute methane from enteric fermentation like ruminant livestock, they do produce large quantities of waste containing nitrogen and phosphorous (along with drugs and heavy metal residues, such as arsenic), which contribute to water and soil pollution.xiv,xv Water and air pollution from large-scale, industrial operations can be significant.xvi Compounding this issue, disparate impacts of this pollution are often experienced by underserved and marginalized communities.xvii,xviii
+It is responsible for approximately 12-18% of global greenhouse gas (GHG) emissions, as a source of not only CO2, but also methane (CH4) and nitrous oxide (N2O).^{xi,xii} Most emissions come from a combination of animal waste, conversion of ecosystems (grasslands and forests) to intensive livestock operations, and enteric fermentation.^{xiii} While poultry doesn't contribute methane from enteric fermentation like ruminant livestock, they do produce large quantities of waste containing nitrogen and phosphorous (along with drugs and heavy metal residues, such as arsenic), which contribute to water and soil pollution.^{xiv,xv} Water and air pollution from large-scale, industrial operations can be significant.^{xvi} Compounding this issue, disparate impacts of this pollution are often experienced by underserved and marginalized communities.^{xvii,xviii}

-As with other animal production systems, the poultry industry has become highly centralized, industrialized, and intensified over the past few decades-at the expense of animal wellbeing, rural communities, and human and environmental health. \xix\ Aside from the common animal welfare issues of caged and crowded indoor confinement and excessive physical alterations (such as severe debeaking), high ammonia levels inside chicken houses and the propagation of conventional breeds are additional concerns more specific to poultry.
-Conventional breeds are large-breasted, heavy birds that grow quickly and have very poor health, suffering from lameness, broken bones, footpad conditions, and cardiovascular problems. \xx, xxi These concerns are especially prevalent in broiler chickens, the most commonly eaten poultry in the U.S. \xxii These concerns are especially prevalent in broiler chickens.
+As with other animal production systems, the poultry industry has become highly centralized, industrialized, and intensified over the past few decades-at the expense of animal wellbeing, rural communities, and human and environmental health.^{xix} Aside from the common animal welfare issues of caged and crowded indoor confinement and excessive physical alterations (such as severe debeaking), high ammonia levels inside chicken houses and the propagation of conventional breeds are additional concerns more specific to poultry.
+Conventional breeds are large-breasted, heavy birds that grow quickly and have very poor health, suffering from lameness, broken bones, footpad conditions, and cardiovascular problems.^{xx, xxi} These concerns are especially prevalent in broiler chickens, the most commonly eaten poultry in the US.^{xxii}